Check out my custom vibration dampener

 For this reason, some of the higher-end tennis shoes aren’t always the lightest.
 Regardless, you’ll still find some of the higher-priced options emphasize low weight, especially compared to other premium options.

 As you evaluate new tennis shoes, keep in mind that you’ll likely have to make some tradeoffs regarding the weight of your shoes.
-However, if you’re learning how to play tennis, some less expensive shoes might serve as excellent lightweight options.
+However, if you’re learning to play tennis, some less expensive shoes might be excellent lightweight options.

 Let’s compare a handful of the most popular to help provide some context around the weight of various tennis shoes.